MaeseJohn/MaeseJohn/README.md

 ### Hi there.
 I am Jonathan Santos 👋

+I define myself as a very curious person who enjoys looking for the meaning and functioning of things.
+The more I learn more I am fascinated by the immense amount of knowledge and ingenuity that can occur in programming.

 # Core qualifications
 ## Programming languages
 <img src="https://img.shields.io/badge/-Golang-blueviolet"> | <img src="https://img.shields.io/badge/-C%2B%2B-blueviolet"> | <img src="https://img.shields.io/badge/-JavaScript-blueviolet">